 Tinnitus is one of those symptoms that varies in the way that it impacts people.
 While some can easily ignore it, others can be severely debilitated by it.
 For those who suffer from hearing loss, tinnitus will typically be most prominent at the frequencies of the hearing loss.
 Interestingly, even though some individuals might perceive the tinnitus as being loud and may complain that it affects their ability to hear, generally, tinnitus tends to be slightly louder than the lowest levels of hearing that we can hear.

-Unfortunately, currently, there is no cure for tinnitus.
-However, that doesn’t mean that there is nothing that we can do about it.
-In fact, there is a lot that we can do to help you with your tinnitus.
+There is currently no cure for tinnitus.
+However, there is a lot we can do to help reduce its impact on your life.

 In the case of hearing loss-induced-tinnitus, hearing aids help with both the hearing loss and the tinnitus.
 When there is no hearing loss, hearing aids are typically not our go-to solution, but they are sometimes warranted.
 We go over these options with you.